 A screw is a type of bolt, but can also be self-tapping, like a woodscrew.
 They're measured as a number from 0-12 with larger numbers representing larger diameters, up to 1/4" when they start being measured by diameter, like bolts.
 The thread count per inch is also a part of their measurement, which is why you see screws sold as 6-32 x 1; 6 is the screw size, 32 is the thread count, and 1 is the length in inches.
 For woodscrews, at least half of the length of the screw should enter the wood.
 For machine screws (used in metal), the rule is that about two times the diameter of the screw should go into the metal.

-First, assess the load this fastener will need to handle.
-Then choose among very different fasteners for different challenges
+Assess the load this fastener will need to handle, then choose among fasteners for different challenges

 Tom Neale suggests a series of tactics from lubricants to brute force to get the darn things out

-Here's an idiosyncratic collection of clever devices that Tom Neale has added to his arsenal
+Here's a collection of clever devices an experienced boater has added to his arsenal